Robert L. Williams: Early life and education

-Williams was born on December 20, 1868, near Brundidge, Alabama.
-Williams earned a Bachelor of Arts degree in 1892 and a Master of Arts degree in 1894, both from the old Southern University in Greensboro, Alabama.
-One degree included a study of Methodist doctrines, entitling him to become a certified minister.
-He read law and passed the Alabama bar exam in 1891 at the age of 23 and began his practice in Troy, Alabama.
-At the age of 25, Williams, in 1893, moved to the Cherokee Outlet in the Indian Territory following its opening where he briefly practiced law in Orlando.
-After briefly moving back to Alabama, Williams returned to the Indian Territory in 1897 and settled in Durant.
-He became increasingly involved in local politics and a driving force behind the Democratic Party in modern-day eastern Oklahoma in his role as the national committeeman from the Indian Territory.
+Williams was born on December 20, 1868, near Brundidge, (Pike County), Alabama.
+Williams earned a Bachelor of Arts academic degree in 1892 and a Master of Arts degree in 1894, both from the old Southern University, (founded 1856) then located in Greensboro, Alabama. currently still located in Greensboro, Alabama.
+One degree studied for by young Williams included a study of Methodist (Protestant / Christian) religious / theological doctrines, entitling him after graduation to become an ordained minister (elder / presbyter / pastor) in the old Methodist Church, if he so chose.
+He however also read law and passed the Alabama bar exam in 1891 at the age of 23 and began his practice in Troy, Alabama.
+At the age of 25, Williams, in 1893, moved west to the Cherokee Outlet section in the Indian Territory following its opening where he briefly practiced law in Orlando.
+After briefly moving back to Alabama, Williams returned to the Indian Territory shortly afterwards in 1897 and settled in Durant.
+He became increasingly involved in local politics and a driving force behind the Democratic Party in modern-day eastern Oklahoma in his earlier role as a member (National Committeeman) of the Democratic National Committee, representing the old Indian Territory in the political party's councils.